Chart Color Schemes

 AreaSearch analysis of residential development drivers sees St Agnes recording a relatively average level of approval activity when compared to local markets analysed countrywide

-St Agnes has averaged approximately 22 new dwelling approvals annually.
-Between FY-21 and FY-25, around 113 homes were approved, with an additional 11 approved in FY-26 to date.
-On average, 1.1 people have moved to the area for each dwelling built over these five financial years.
+AreaSearch analysis indicates St Agnes averaged approximately 22 new dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 113 homes were approved, with an additional 11 approved so far in FY-26.
+On average, 1.1 people moved to the area per dwelling built over these five years, suggesting balanced supply and demand dynamics.

 Frequently Asked Questions - Development